grafana/phlare/docs/sources/configure-client/grafana-agent.md

 └── ...
 ```

-Copy the example configuration files provided in the PR to their respective locations in the project directory:
+Copy the example configuration files from the [Pyroscope example](https://github.com/grafana/pyroscope/tree/main/examples/grafana-agent) to their respective locations in the project directory:

 - `examples/your-application-example/agent/config/config.river`
 - `examples/your-application-example/docker-compose.yml`
 - `examples/your-application-example/pyroscope/config.yaml`

-Open the `examples/your-application-example/agent/config/config.river` file and configure the `phlare.write` section based on your needs.
+Open the `examples/your-application-example/agent/config/config.river` file and configure the `pyroscope.write` section based on your needs.

 **Ensure that the url property points to the correct Pyroscope instance.**